lcnetdev/scriptshifter/doc/hooks.md

 #### Output

-`"continue"`, `"break"`, or `None`. `"continue"` skips the checks on the current ignore token. `"break"` stops looking up ignore tokens for the current position.
-This function can return `"continue"` without advancing the cursor and without causing an infinite loop.
+`CONT`, `BREAK`, or `None`. `CONT` skips the checks on the current ignore token. `BREAK` stops looking up ignore tokens for the current position.
+This function can return `CONT` without advancing the cursor and without causing an infinite loop.

 ### `on_ignore_match`

 Run when an ignore token matches.

+Functions implementing this hook can change the behavior of the process after an ignore token has matched.
+Actions may include skipping or redefining the ignore step, which by default copies the matching token verbatim and keeps scanning for more ignore tokens past the match.

 #### Available context members